The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 These tapes were strictly made for themselves, and were never intended to be heard by anyone else.
 This enabled the Lutzes to speak freely — unafraid of what others might think.
 Sometimes a bit too freely, as the tapes reportedly contain some very choice language.

 Later these tapes were given to Jay Anson and formed the basis of his book.
-Apparently they were given back to the Lutzes at one point, but have since been lost.
+According to Anson, there were some 35 hours of tapes.
+Apparently they were given back to the Lutzes at some point, but have since been reportedly lost.

 source: History's Mysteries documentary, 2000; Lou Gentile Show radio program (Penn State), 2003